6 Metamorphic Rocks

 Confining Pressure

 Pressure exerted on rocks under the surface is due to the simple fact that rocks lie on top of one another.
-When pressure is exerted from rocks above, it is balanced from below and sides, and is called or pressure. pressure has equal pressure on all sides (see figure 6.2) and is responsible for causing chemical reactions to occur just like heat.
-These chemical reactions will cause new to form.
+When pressure is exerted from rocks above, it is balanced from below and sides, and is called confining or lithostatic pressure.
+Confining pressure has equal pressure on all sides (see figure 6.2) and is responsible for causing chemical reactions to occur just like heat.
+These chemical reactions will cause new minerals to form.

 Directed Stress